GRI 401 Employment

 ---|

-For Bertelsmann, the diversity of its workforce is a prerequisite for long-term business success.
-This is expressed in the Bertelsmann Essentials.
-In pursuing a more holistic approach in 2020, the Bertelsmann Executive Board’s Diversity Statement was further developed into a Diversity, Equity & Inclusion Policy , which was adopted in April 2021.
-In this policy, the Bertelsmann Executive Board affirms its intention to further increase the diversity of the workforce at all levels and in all respects, and to create an environment that embraces employee involvement, collaboration, and appreciation.
-A culture of respect and inclusion, where employees are valued for their diverse backgrounds, perspectives and talents, makes Bertelsmann a more inclusive company.
+For Bertelsmann, diversity and differences in the workforce are prerequisites for creativity, innovation, and the company’s long-term business success.
+This conviction is conveyed in the Bertelsmann Essentials and in the Executive Board’s DEI Policy , which was adopted in 2021.
+In this policy, the Bertelsmann Executive Board reaffirms its intention to further increase the diversity of staff at all levels and in every respect and to create appropriate framework conditions that foster the appreciation and involvement of employees and ensure equal opportunities.
+A culture of respect and belonging, in which employees are valued for their diverse backgrounds, perspectives, and talents, makes Bertelsmann a more open-minded company.
 The Bertelsmann Code of Conduct also mandates a respectful and appreciative treatment of all employees (see GRI 102-16 ).
-The Executive Board Guideline on Principles of Hiring Policy also serves as a guideline for addressing diversity.
-Beyond this, Bertelsmann’s overall diversity strategy takes its cue from legal regulations to ensure equal opportunity at listed companies, even if the company does not fall within their scope.
+The Executive Board Guideline on Principles of Hiring Policy also provides orientation in addressing diversity.

 The Executive Board bears the strategic responsibility for DEI within the Group.
-The DEI strategy is implemented by the Corporate Responsibility department, which is responsible for matters of DEI, with support from a Group-wide and other divisional working groups.
-Moreover, executives, human resources and communications managers in particular are responsible for visibly modeling and implementing DEI in practice through their function as role models.
-In 2020, the focus was placed on the dimensions “gender,” “disability,” and “sexual orientation/identity.”
-In line with the Group’s decentralized structure, some of the divisions also set additional priorities in line with the local conditions and business models.
-An overview of DEI measures at Bertelsmann and in the divisions can be found on the Bertelsmann website at www.bertelsmann.com/diversity .
+The DEI strategy is implemented by the Corporate Responsibility (CR) department, which is responsible for DEI, with support from a Group-wide and other working groups in the corporate divisions.
+In addition, executives, human resources and communications managers in particular are responsible for visibly living and implementing DEI in practice through their role model function.
+The focus in 2021 was on the following dimensions: gender, disability, sexual orientation, and gender identity.
+In line with the Group’s decentralized structure, some of the corporate divisions also set – based on local conditions and business models – in part additional priorities.
+The Bertelsmann website provides an overview of the DEI measures at Bertelsmann and in the corporate divisions at www.bertelsmann.com/diversity .

 Gender-neutral compensation